 Petroleum fasting is not for cowards!

-The personal oil consumption (oil consumption) of about 4 liters per day and residents in Germany come a little more hidden than the beloved Wiener Schnitzel on the lunch plate.
+The personal oil consumption (Oil consumption) of about 4 liters per day and residents in Germany come a little more hidden than the beloved Wiener Schnitzel on the lunch plate.
 At the latest at the petrol station, as a driver you make the decision whether you prefer fossil or regenerative food for your car.
-How much veggie can & #8217; s be today??
+How much veggie can it be today??
 Unfortunately, today's selection is for refueling vegetarian fuels much more limited than the vegetarian menu of many restaurants.
 At most petrol stations in Germany, a tank of 10 percent biofuel is the maximum choice.
 A more balanced relationship between fossil and renewable would certainly not harm us.

 The problems with the Introduction of the bio fuel E10 in February 2011 also showed that many drivers do not change their motor diet lightly.
 Why take a risk when it has worked perfectly so far?
 This is reminiscent of the slogan of a sticker that decorates the casing of some computers: Never change a running system!